 Carbs, especially baked goods and breads, are another sweet spot for artisan trends.
 Although there has been a considerable shift towards healthier lifestyles in the past decade that has caused bread and carbs to get a bad rap, artisan brands are bringing them back into the mainstream.
 Artisan brands are using simpler, more natural, ingredients in their products—and narrowing ingredients lists, as well.
 To complement health food trends and to appeal to health-conscious consumers, artisan brands are also incorporating seeds and whole grains into recipes.
 Breads and baked goods are one of the top five categories for retail sales along with cheese, snacks, and coffee according to the Specialty Food Association.

 Millennials and Gen Z are helping drive sales of artisan breads and baked goods.
 A recent report found nearly three-quarters of consumers purchased bread “within the past few days of being surveyed, while 60% had bought sweet goods in the past week.”
 What are the major purchasing factors driving these groups?
 A emphasize on freshness (especially when its guaranteed), natural whole grain recipes, and smaller portion sizes.
 Artisan bakeries looking to make an impact have opportunity to capitalize on the need for smaller portions, making artisan foods less wasteful, and easier for on-the-go Millennials.
+Experts from the site https://danielleofri.com/antib/ established that antibiotics for perroral administration can also be produced in the form of a suspension or granules for its use.
+Broad-spectrum antibiotics in suspension are most often used to treat young children, for whom pill forms are simply not suitable.
+The suspension is also used if a person has certain difficulties with swallowing pills.

 Brands Doing It Right